-Drying your RVDrying the RV is just as important as washing it.
+Drying the RV is just as important as washing it.
 Today's tap water and well water contains many chemicals that could leave water stains on the finish.
-After washing, dry the RV with the a squeegee or a clean 100% leather chamois.
+After washing, dry the RV with a squeege or a clean 100% leather chamois.
 You can also use fresh Microfiber towels for drying.
 Please use caution as these towels are made partially with polyester (which is plastic) which can break down over time from extended use and washing, eventually causing damage to the clear coat finish.

+Waxes and Polishes

-H Coach House - BASF The Chemical Company Waxes & Polishes Over 90% of all passenger vehicles finishes are clearcoated.
+Over 90% of all passenger vehicles are clearcoated.
 The finish on your RV is a state of the art Acrylic Urethane Basecoat / Clearcoat.
-This means that what you wash and polish is a clear urethane coating designed to protect the basecoat: the pigmented coating that provides color.
+This means that what you wax and polish is a clear urethane coating designed to protect the basecoat, the pigmented coating that provides color.
 As its main function of protecting the basecoat, clearcoats need to be maintained, especially in harsh environments.
 Clearcoats do not fade themselves, but appear to fade or lose gloss as the surface becomes contaminated by the environment.
 If this contamination is not removed frequently, results will be a dull or low-gloss finish.
 Occasional washing alone will not adequately remove some forms of contamination and will require polishing.

-Polishes and waxes primarily serve the following purposes: 1.
-To remove minor surface imperfections caused by water spots and acid rain.
-2. To remove minor scratches by filling them and leveling the surface.
-3. To seal the pores of the finish creating an easier-to-clean surface.
-4. To beautify the paint finish appearance with more depth and high gloss.
-5. To protect the paint finish from the elements.
+Polishes and waxes primarily serve the following purposes:

+- 1) To remove minor surface imperfections caused by water spots and acid rain. - 2) To memove minor scratches by filling them and leveling the surface. - 3) To seal the pores of the finish creating an easier-to-clean surface. - 4) To beautify the paint finish appearance with more depth and high gloss. - 5) To protect the paint finish from the elements.

 Do not use products that contain harsh abrasives such as rubbing compounds.
 These products should be used by an experienced technician with proper training and equipment.
 Most polishes and waxes are designed to clean and polish in one application, whether by hand or machine.

-A machine applied polish will last longer than one applied by hand because the high RPM of the buffing wheel creates heat, resulting in a deeper film with higher gloss.
+A machine applied polish will last longer than one applied by hand because the high RPM of the buffing wheel creastes heat, resulting in a deeper film with higher gloss.
 However, a hand-applied polish or wax will offer outstanding performance and protect the RV's finish.

 When applying polish or wax, do so in a shaded area making sure the RV surface is at the specified temperature according to the polish manufacturer's recommendations.
-Due to the variations of polishes and waxes, incorporate the following suggestions into the polishing technique: Condition the polishing pad by rubbing a slight amount of polish on it.
-Use only the amount of polish specified in the label directions.
-3. Work a small area at a time.
-4. Rinse off and remove dried polish from crevices, trim and moldings.
-For optimum results refrain from waxing or polishing for 60 days from date of manufacture. www.coachhouserv.com
+Due to the variations of polishes and waxes, incorporate the following suggestions into the polishing technique:

+- 1) Condition the polishing pad by rubbing a slight amount of polish on it. - 2) Use only the amount of polish specified in the label directions. - 3) Work a small area at a time. - 4) Rinse off and remove dried polish from crevices, trim, and moldings.

+For optimum results, refrain from waxing or polishing for 60 days from date of manufacture.